BarrSquared/solar-sleep-app/README.md

 # Solar Sleep App

 This app is intended to track user's early morning sun lux exposure and sleep quality.
-It currently requires the user to access another application to measure sun lux exposure, a future feature will incorporate .
-Then has the user input their data in a RESTful API
+It currently requires the user to access another application to measure sun lux exposure, a future feature will incorporate using the phones sensors to record lux.
+The user enters their data into a RESTful API.

 # EDA Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).